lerna-lite/lerna-lite/README.md

 If you are new to Lerna-Lite, you could also run the [lerna init](https://github.com/ghiscoding/lerna-lite/tree/main/packages/init#readme) command which will create the `lerna.json` for you with a minimal setup.
 If you are using a different client other than npm, then make sure to update the `npmClient` property in `lerna.json` (for example: `"npmClient": "yarn"`).

 ### JSON Schema
-Lerna-Lite [JSON Schema](https://json-schema.org/) can be added to your `lerna.json` with the `$schema` property (this will be configured automatically when using `lerna init`).
-This will help the developer experience, users can see what properties are valid and a brief description of what they do (taken from the lerna command options documentation).
-You can consult [`lerna.json`](https://github.com/ghiscoding/lerna-lite/blob/main/lerna.json) of Lerna-Lite for a demo.
+You can add Lerna-Lite [JSON Schema](https://json-schema.org/) to your `lerna.json` with the `$schema` property (this will be configured automatically when using `lerna init`).
+This will help with the developer experience, users can see what properties are valid with a brief description of what they do (taken from the lerna command options documentation).
+You can take a look at Lerna-Lite [`lerna.json`](https://github.com/ghiscoding/lerna-lite/blob/main/lerna.json) config file for a demo.

 ### CLI Installation